Do you feel like your or your teammates’ communication efforts often get misunderstood?

 To start, here are a few steps you can follow:

-- Understand what is the source of the conflict.
+- Understand the source of the conflict.

-- Don’t add fuel to the fire — try to de-escalate the situation.
+- Don’t add fuel to the fire.
+Try to de-escalate the situation.

-- Analyze the conflict: What is the conflict really about?
+- Analyze the conflict.
+What is the conflict really about?
 What could be the motivation for both parties to settle the conflict?
 What conflict management strategies have been tried in the past and how successful were they?

-Interpersonal communication skill #4: Dependability
+Skill #4: Dependability

-- Always show up on time.
+- Always show up on time,

 - Follow the company’s policies — they are there for a reason.

 - Make sure your work is always high quality.
+This is more important than making deadlines at all costs.

-- Offer help to your teammates when they need it.
+- Offer help to your teammates.

 - Be consistent — what you say and what you do should always be in alignment.

-Interpersonal communication skill #5: Empathy
+Skill #5: Empathy

 But, what is the connection between being able to put yourself in others’ shoes and being successful in business?